rud-ninja/Numerical_methods/README.md

 ## Figures:
 Numerical integration schemes are applied to ordinary differential equations often when their closed-form solution is difficult to find or when the value of a definite integral needs to be estimated.
 There are multiple numerical integration techniques and below are described 4 of them:
 1. **Euler'smethod:** To apply Euler’s method of numerical integration, the initial conditions of the function must be known.
-In our question we have u(t=0) = 2.
+In this case we have u(t=0) = 2.
 In Euler’s method, we start from the initial point and calculate the next point using the gradient of the function and a step size.
 Therefore, in the question, considering a step size h, we get;

       ![](https://latex.codecogs.com/gif.latex?t_%7Bi&plus;1%7D%20%3D%20t_%7Bi%7D%20&plus;%20h)